 The commissioner of employment and economic development shall provide staff, consultant support, materials, and administrative services necessary for the board's activities.
 The services must include personnel, budget, payroll, and contract administration.

-(a) If compliance with section 13D.02 is impractical, the Urban Initiative Board may conduct a meeting of its members by telephone or other electronic means so long as the following conditions are met:
+(a) If compliance with section 13D.02 is impractical, the Minnesota Emerging Entrepreneur Board may conduct a meeting of its members by telephone or other electronic means so long as the following conditions are met:

 (1) all members of the board participating in the meeting, wherever their physical location, can hear one another and can hear all discussion and testimony;